Are Frixion pens safe to use on quilts?

 I know there are many marking tools available that are great options for quilters.
 Here are some that I’ve used:

 I’ve been hearing a lot of good things about the Crayola Ultra-Clean Washable Markers.
-Quilters have been using them with great success.
+Some quilters have been using them with great success.
 They come in a rainbow of colors, go on easily and wash out completely.
 I just bought a package and will be trying them out soon.
+See update below.

 I hope this information has given you a little more clarity on using Frixion Pens (or not) when quilting.
 I will continue to use them for certain techniques such as drawing stitching lines for HST’s, etc. I prefer using blue water-soluble pens for marking quilting lines (but always test first on your project).
 How about you?
 Do you have a favorite marking tool?